patshaughnessy/patshaughnessy.github.io/posts/2019-11-19-using-result-combinator-functions-in-rust.markdown

           .map(|_output| count)
 </pre>

-After first creating a struct containing the inputs for my blog compile functions, my Rust code:
+After creating a struct containing the inputs for compile functions, my code:
 * First tries to compile all the posts in my blog
 * _And then_ if this was successful, it tries to compile the home page (index.html)